-The Sam Houston State University (SHSU) Department of World Languages and Cultures (WOLC) is committed to supporting faculty as teacher-scholars throughout their careers.
-The standards set forth in this document are consistent with and subservient to SHSU Academic Policies related to faculty evaluation (i.e., APS 820317, APS 900417, and APS 9802042), and the Texas State University System Rules and Regulations.
-This document articulates departmental expectations for faculty performance and evaluation and outlines expectations for WOLC faculty performance.
+The Sam Houston State University (SHSU) Department of Communication Studies is committed to supporting academic excellence of faculty as teacher-scholars throughout their careers.
+The standards set forth in this document are consistent with and subservient to SHSU Academic Policy 900417, and the Texas State University System Rules and Regulations.
+This document articulates departmental expectations for faculty performance and evaluation consistent with SHSU Academic Policy Statements related to faculty evaluation (i.e., APS 820317, APS 900417, and APS 980204).
 The objective of these guidelines is to establish a framework for continuity and consistency across department-level evaluations.
 Thus, the following sections:

-- Present department-specific guidelines for WOLC faculty; - Define key terminology in terms of the disciplines represented in WOLC; - Provide a non-exhaustive list of examples of acceptable faculty activities for evaluation; - Assist those who review faculty dossiers as they interpret university and college guidelines.
+- Present department-specific guidelines for Communication Studies faculty; - Provide a non-exhaustive list of examples of acceptable faculty activities for evaluation; and - Assist those who review faculty dossiers as they interpret university and college guidelines.

-The document presents WOLC-specific categories and standards of performance for all aspects of faculty evaluation, including:
+The document presents specific categories and standards of performance for all aspects of Communication Studies faculty evaluation, including:

-- Faculty Evaluation System (APS 820317); - Annual evaluation of probationary faculty by the Department Promotion and Tenure Advisory Committee (DPTAC; APS 900417); - Third-year extensive review of probationary faculty by the DPTAC (APS 900417); - Dossier for tenure and promotion to the rank of Associate Professor (APS 900417); - Dossier for promotion to the rank of Professor (APS 900417); and - Periodic post-tenure evaluation (APS 9802043)
+- Faculty Evaluation System (APS 820317); - Annual evaluation of probationary faculty by the Department Promotion and Tenure Advisory Committee (DPTAC; APS 900417); - Third-year extensive review of probationary faculty by the DPTAC (APS 900417); - Dossier for tenure and promotion to the rank of Associate Professor (APS 900417); - Dossier for promotion to the rank of Professor (APS 900417); and - Periodic post-tenure evaluation (APS 980204).